Rural and Small Town Students

 More information about STARS sponsored fly-in programs can be found on the STARS College Network website.
 Brown University’s programs are listed below:

-STARS Counselor Conference - Northeast Tour: September 11 – September 13, 2025; Deadline to apply is May 23, 2025 at 11:59 PM CDT
+STARS Counselor Conference - Northeast Tour: September 11 – September 13, 2025; The application period for this event has closed.
+The deadline to apply was May 23, 2025, at 11:59 PM CDT.

 STARS@Brown Senior Fly-in: October 5 – 7, 2025; Deadline to apply is August 1, 2025 at 11:59 PM CDT